discordjs/guide/guide/slash-commands/autocomplete.md

 });
 ```

-Or alternatively, by making a small change to your existing [command handler](/creating-your-bot/command-handling)
+Or alternatively, by making a small change to your existing [Command handler](/creating-your-bot/command-handling.md).

 ```js {2-6}
 client.on('interactionCreate', interaction => {